AppleScript for Pulling Today’s Completed Tasks From Things

 end tell

-set fullEntry to "# After Work Entry" & return & "###### What did I achieve today?" & return & markdown & return & return & "###### Were these the most important things I could have done today?" & return & return & "###### How do these completed tasks contribute to my short-term or long-term goals?"
+set fullEntry to "# After Work Entry" & return & "###### What did I achieve today?" & return & markdown & return & return & "###### What energized or depleted me today?" & return & return & "###### How can I best use my remaining energy today?"

 do shell script "/usr/local/bin/dayone2 new " & quoted form of fullEntry & " --journal='Work Journal'"